 All this years, ancient Greek has been my greatest love and passion.
 Most of all, I enjoy teaching this unique language to anyone who is fortunate enough to discover its unparalleled wealth.

 My teaching philosophy is quite simple: learning ancient Greek shouldn’t be different than learning any other language – it must be coupled with becoming well-acquainted with the culture, civilization and way of thinking of the persons and societies that used it.
-This basic guiding principle, coupled with carefully planned series of online lessons gives you the opportunity to learn ancient Greek or Koine Greek (the language of the New Testament) quite easily.
+This basic guiding principle, along with carefully planned series of online lessons gives you the opportunity to learn ancient Greek or Koine Greek (the language of the New Testament and of the Septuaginta) quite easily.